MarkLogic-Attic/cq/README.txt

 http://localhost:8000/cq/.
 Please be very careful in exposing CQ on a production site, as it allows queries to be written by remote clients.

-The CQ version number corresponds to the version number of MarkLogic Server against which it is optimized.
-This release requires MarkLogic Server 4.0-1 or later.
+This release of CQ is intended for MarkLogic Server 4.0-1 or later.

+CQ is developed using Mozilla Firefox 3.0, and periodically tested using MS Internet Explorer 6.
+Other browsers are not tested, and may not work, but patches are welcome.

 The CQ source code is included in the download, licensed under the open source Apache 2.0 license.
 You will also find the source code checked into the